tcr/corollary/README.md

 * [ ] Detect pointfree code and convert it into pointwise
 * [ ] Properly convert $ and . operators
 * [ ] Convert rest of operators into Rust equivalents or fn wrappers
-* [ ] Detect types better to switch between &str and String values, slice and Vecs
 * [ ] Successfully parse all files (except lexer.x parser.y) (failures currently output as // ERROR)
-* [ ] Parse flex-based lexer.x and parser.y files so they can be converted
+* [ ] Find a way to parse flex-based lexer.x and parser.y files and cross-compile them
+* [ ] Switch to *manual* conversion for all remaining edge cases (&str and String conversion, undoing tricky code segments, etc.)
-* [ ] language-c test bench
+* [ ] Pass language-c test bench
-* [ ] corrode test bench
+* [ ] Pass corrode test bench
-* [ ] Preserve literate Haskell comments into Rust
+* [ ] Port literate Haskell comments into Rust
 * [ ] Feature-complete

 ## Status